whoIsOneZero/whoIsOneZero/README.md

 ## Hi there!

-- I'm a Software Engineer and Security Researcher with interests in Penetration Testing and Vulnerability Assessment.
+- I'm Shalom, a Software Engineer and Security Researcher with interests in Penetration Testing and Vulnerability Assessment.
 - Check out my porfolio website: https://tinyurl.com/shallom-portfolio

 <!-- ## 🛠 Skills